KaEerola/IceLime/README.md

 Application has now ability export inproceedings and article reference types into bibtex file.
 It can be done through a button in view_reference page.

+### User can edit book reference

+In view_reference window is button "Edit" clicking wich user can choose reference he or she want to edit.
+It shows all fields of the reference and user can add or erase information.
+Yet it only works for book reference types.

 # Contributors